tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/authorization/pim-role-policy-rest-sample.md

 ---

+# Use Role Management Policies to manage rules for each role within each resource

 ## List role management policies for a resource

 To list role management policies, you can use [Role Management Policies - List For Scope](/rest/api/authorization/role-management-policies/list-for-scope) REST API.
 To refine your results, you specify a scope and an optional filter.
 To call the API, you must have access to the `Microsoft.Authorization/roleAssignments/read` operation at the specified scope.
 All [built-in roles](/azure/role-based-access-control/built-in-roles) are granted access to this operation.